xot/ElectraOne/DOCUMENTATION.md

 'velocity_levels']
 ```

 Ableton actually provides a large collection of basic Python classes that it uses for the remote scripts officially supported by Live in modules called ```_Framework``` and ```_Generic```.
-Apart from the definition of 'best-of-bank' parameter sets of devices, the Electra One remote script does not make use of these.
+Apart from the definition of 'best-of-bank' parameter sets of devices and some code to deal with device appointment, the Electra One remote script does not make use of these.

 ## MIDI / Ableton